LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 *"Ruby [...] evaluates both arguments before IF gets a chance to decide which one to return."* - page 200

 *"we can easily implement lists that calculate their contents on the fly, also known as **streams**.
-In fact, there’s no reason why streams even need to be finite, because the calculation only has to generate the list contents as they’re consumed"* - page 215
+In fact, there's no reason why streams even need to be finite, because the calculation only has to generate the list contents as they're consumed"* - page 215

-*"defining a data structure in terms of itself might seem weird and unusual; in this setting, they’re exactly the same thing, and the Z combinator makes both completely legitimate."* - page 216
+*"defining a data structure in terms of itself might seem weird and unusual; in this setting, they're exactly the same thing, and the Z combinator makes both completely legitimate."* - page 216

 *"Function calls are the only thing that actually **happens** when a lambda calculus program is evaluated"* - page 225